Tradeoffs and Comparison Complexity: Relationship to Existing Models

-Intuitively, in Bayesian Probit the DM receives information on the \textit{cardinal} value difference between choice options.
-As such, when the Bayesian Probit DM perfectly learns the cardinal value differences $v_x-v_z$ and $v_y-v_z$, they also learn $v_x-v_y$.
-In our model, on the other hand, the DM only receives information on the ordinal value comparison between choice options, which allows for situations in which the DM perfectly learns that $v_x>v_z$ and $v_y>v_z$, yet remains uncertain regarding the ranking between $v_x$ and $v_y$.

-Importantly, this feature of Bayesian Probit means it cannot capture key choice patterns in several of the applications considered in this paper.
-For instance, in the application to lottery valuation, we model settings where the DM finds a given lottery trivial to compare against certain options in the price list and difficult to compare to others --- for instance, the DM is certain that the lottery that pays \$10 with 80\% chance is worse than \$10 for sure, yet finds the same lottery difficult to compare to \$5 for sure --- and yet perfectly understands the ranking within the price list, i.e. that \$10 is better than \$5.
-Bayesian Probit cannot accomodate these choice patterns, whereas our choice model can.
+Intuitively, since Bayesian Probit features learning over cardinal value differences, if the DM learns $v_x-v_z$ and $v_y-v_z$, she must also learn $v_x-v_y$.
+This feature of Bayesian Probit means it is less suitable for modeling the behavioral regularities that motivate this paper.
+In our application to valuations, for instance, we model a DM who finds a lottery trivial to compare against some prices and difficult to compare to others, yet perfectly understands the ranking of prices.
+While Bayesian Probit cannot accommodate these patterns, our model can.